 Every kid loves a birthday party, right?

-Nope!
-For a shy or introverted child, big, noisy parties are often events to be dreaded instead of celebrated.
-So how can parents mark these important milestones in a way that makes everyone happy?
+Wrong!
+For a shy or introverted child, big, noisy parties are often occasions to be dreaded instead of celebrated.
+So, how can parents mark these important milestones in a way that makes everyone happy?

 First of all, you know your child best.
-Careful listening and discussion will reveal what your birthday boy or girl needs and wants in a celebration.
+Careful listening and discussion will reveal what your birthday boy or girl needs and wants for their celebration.

 The home-field advantage

-Some kids will feel most comfortable in their own home with a few chosen relatives and friends.
+Some kids will feel most comfortable in their own home, celebrating with a few relatives and friends.
 Hold a small dinner party with the birthday child’s favorite meal as the main dish.
 You can still make an intimate gathering special with decorations, a fun game or two, plus a birthday cake.

 Keep it small